8 Best Beaches in Fort Myers, FL

 Just to the south of The Pier is the 2.5-acre Crescent Beach Family Park.
 This beach area is where you'll find a more active sporting scene.
 Beach volleyball courts are set back from the seashore, and most afternoons, games will be taking place.

 Facilities here include picnic tables set under sunshades, washrooms, and handicap parking.
 The beach out in front is 400 feet wide and a great spot to set up an umbrella and beach chair.
-This is wide-open area and a good place to toss a football or have an impromptu game of soccer in the sand.
+This is a wide-open area and a good place to toss a football or have an impromptu game of soccer in the sand.